GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Health_DrugDeaths.md

 ### Description of Data Source Tables:

-Data was aggregated state and county and included Population and Death totals by county, all demographics, times, and places for 2009-2018.
+Data was aggregated to state and county-levels, including total population and total deaths, for all demographics, times, and places for the period 2009-2018.
 The ICD-10 codes included as drug-related deaths were as follows:

 **Drug-induced diseases**
 D52.1, D59.0, D59.2, D61.1, D64.2, E06.4, E23.1, E24.2, E27.3, G24.0, G25.1, G25.4, G25.6, G72.0, J70, K03.2, K73, K85.3, L10.5, M10.2, M81.4, M87.1